samuel-book/causal_inference_notebook/glossary.md

 * **Per-Protocol Analysis**: Analysis of the effect of treatment when it is known the subject has taken the treatment as intended.
 This compares with *intention-to-treat* which analyses across the whole population where treatment was intended, whether the treatment was actually taken or not.
 This analysis may provide a better estimation of the inherent treatment efficacy, but over-estimate real world treatment effects.

+* **Prevalent user bias**: The bias in observational data where treatment is recorded for those who have tolerated the treatment (and drop-out may be hard to ascertain from the observational data).
+This compares with Randomized Controlled Trials (RCT) where treatment drop-out should be robustly recorded.

 * **Propensity score**: the probability that an individual receives a treatment or intervention, given a set of observed data about the patient/setting.
 This allows better comparison of treatment effects when the people more likely to receive treatment are more likely to have a good/bad outcome compared with those that do not receive treatment.
 It helps to simplify analysis by combining multiple features about patients/setting into a single variable.
 The propensity score may be used for 1) *matching*, where pairs of treated and untreated people are identified each with similar propensity scores, *weighting*, where a model includes the propensity score in order to adjust outcome by likelihood to treat, and *subclassification*, where analysis can group people with similar propensity scores.
 See also *inverse propensity weighting*.

 * **Risk ratio**: A risk ratio, also known as relative risk, is a number that shows how much more likely one group is to experience a specific health outcome compared to another group.
 Risk ratios differ from hazard ratios: Risk ratios measure cumulative risk at a fixed endpoint, whereas hazard ratios measure instantaneous risk at any given point during the study period.